-The Charter of Budget Honesty Act 1998 (the Charter) outlines arrangements under which the Secretaries to the Treasury and the Department of Finance (the Secretaries) may be requested to cost election commitments during the caretaker period prior to a general election.
+Schedule 1 of the Charter of Budget Honesty Act 1998 (the Charter) outlines arrangements under which the Secretary to the Treasury and the Secretary of the Department of Finance (the Secretaries) may be requested to cost election commitments during the caretaker period prior to a general election.

 The Charter also allows for the Secretaries to jointly issue written guidelines recommending approaches or methods to be used in the preparation of such costings.

 The Charter of Budget Honesty Policy Costing Guidelines (the Guidelines) outline the process for submitting and preparing policy costings.
-The Guidelines focus on matters directly relating to the methods and approaches as required by subclause 30(1) of the Charter.
+The Guidelines focus on matters directly relating to the methods and approaches as required by clause 30(1) of the Charter.